 In order to assist in determining which of our packages would suit your wedding requirements best, we have created this brief overview of how we generally cover a full wedding day.

-FROM OUR EXPERIENCE, WE HAVE FOUND THAT A FULL WEDDING Day, From start to finish, GENERALLY REQUIRES APPROXIMATELY 10 HOURS TO CAPTURE, WHICH OUR ODYSSEY PACKAGE COVERS.
+FROM OUR EXPERIENCE, WE HAVE FOUND THAT A FULL WEDDING Day, From start to finish, REQUIRES APPROXIMATELY 10 HOURS TO CAPTURE.

 As no two weddings are exactly the same, the chronological order of the points listed below might vary slightly, but for most weddings, this is how we distribute ourselves within a wedding schedule to ensure we cover absolutely everything on the day...

 - If possible we always check in with the bride first, before her final prep starts, in order to style and shoot the dress, shoes and accessories ahead of schedule.

 - We then head to the groom, where we will style and shoot his accessories as well.
 After that it's the guys getting ready with all the laughter that often goes along with figuring out / remembering how ties and suspenders work.
 Once dressed and looking dapper, it's time for some group shots of the guys just having a laugh together ahead of the ceremony.

 - Then it's back to the bride, to shoot her prep along with her bridesmaids during final touch ups.
 We make sure to capture all the beautiful laughter and happy tears that so often appear with seeing the bride in her dress.
 Usually we will then also shoot a few portraits of the bride and some group shots of the girls before heading down to the aisle.

 - We always head to the ceremony area a few minutes before the bride plans to depart from where they were getting ready.
 This ensures we have time to capture the suspense of the groom and guests all awaiting the bridal party's arrival.
 During the ceremony one of us always cover the proceedings while the other covers the guests.